Nextiva / Blog / VoIP

 Benefits of Hosted PBX

-There are many reasons why businesses switch from an on-premises PBX to host their business phone system in the cloud.
+There are many reasons why businesses switch from an on-premises PBX to hosting their business phone system in the cloud.

 When comparing the two, you’ll notice that hosted PBX offers a wealth of features — that’s because there are dozens of VoIP features to implement.